$ oc edit cloudcredential cluster

 Ensure that all machine config pools (MCPs) are running and not paused.
 Nodes associated with a paused MCP are skipped during the update process.
 You can pause the MCPs if you are performing a canary rollout update strategy.

 If your cluster uses manually maintained credentials, ensure that the Cloud Credential Operator (CCO) is in an upgradeable state.
-For more information, see Upgrading clusters with manually maintained credentials for AWS, Azure, or GCP.
+For more information, see Upgrading clusters with manually maintained credentials.

 If your cluster uses manually maintained credentials with the AWS Secure Token Service (STS), obtain a copy of the

-ccoctl utility from the release image being upgraded to and use it to process any updated credentials.
+ccoctl utility from the release image being updated to and use it to process any updated credentials.
 For more information, see Upgrading an OpenShift Container Platform cluster configured for manual mode with STS.